gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 C++ code quality directly impacts readability, maintainability, and efficiency.
 High-quality code is well-formatted, easy to read, properly tested, and well-documented.
 It's free of bugs and supports future expansion of the codebase.

+To produce quality C++ code, you can follow several best practices and guidelines.
+Some of the key recommendations I have include:

+Follow a coding standard: Maintaining and following a set of standards is important in producing high-quality code.
+There are several common C++ code standards.
+Adhering to a coding standard, such as Google's C++ Style Guide or the C++ Core Guidelines, can help maintain consistency and readability in your code

+Write readable code: Use proper indentation, whitespace, and comments to make your code easier to read.
+This will help with maintainablilty.

+Use descriptive and meaningful variable names: This makes your code easier to read and understand.

+Write unit tests: Learning and using testing frameworks like GTest and GMock can help ensure the quality of your code.
+I would suggest using CTest from CMake.
+GTest and GMock are from Google.

+Use sanitizers and static analysis tools: These tools can help identify and prevent bugs and other issues in your code.

+Embrace modern idioms: Familiarize yourself with modern C++ idioms and design patterns to write high-quality code

+Utilize the standard library: C++ provides a rich set of standard libraries that can simplify your code and improve performance
+By following these best practices, you can write clean, efficient, and high-quality C++ code.

+Use smart pointers: Smart pointers, such as std::unique_ptr and std::shared_ptr, can help manage memory automatically and avoid memory leaks

+Always initialize variables: Automatic variables should always be initialized at the point of definition to avoid using uninitialized memory

+Check array bounds: Always ensure that you perform bounds checking when working with arrays to prevent buffer overflows and other security issues

+Avoid raw pointers: Instead of using raw pointers, prefer smart pointers or other RAII (Resource Acquisition Is Initialization) techniques to manage resources and avoid memory leaks

 ## C++ Keywords and Operators

 In C++, the keywords "for," "while," "if," "new," "else," "switch," "case," "delete," "continue," "break," "default," and "return" are used for various control flow and memory management purposes.

-"for" keyword is used to create a loop that consists of three optional parts: initialization, condition, and increment/decrement.
+- "for" keyword is used to create a loop that consists of three optional parts: initialization, condition, and increment/decrement.

-"while" keyword is used to create a loop that executes a block of code as long as the specified condition is true.
+- "while" keyword is used to create a loop that executes a block of code as long as the specified condition is true.

-"if" keyword is used to execute a block of code if a specified condition is true.
+- "if" keyword is used to execute a block of code if a specified condition is true.

-"new" keyword is used to dynamically allocate memory for a variable of a given type.
+- "new" keyword is used to dynamically allocate memory for a variable of a given type.

-"else" keyword is used to execute a block of code if the same condition is false.
+- "else" keyword is used to execute a block of code if the same condition is false.

-"switch" keyword is used to select one of many code blocks to be executed.
+- "switch" keyword is used to select one of many code blocks to be executed.

-"case" keyword is used within a "switch" statement to specify a block of code to be executed.
+- "case" keyword is used within a "switch" statement to specify a block of code to be executed.

-"delete" keyword is used to deallocate memory that was previously allocated using "new."
+- "delete" keyword is used to deallocate memory that was previously allocated using "new."

-"continue" keyword is is used to skip the rest of the code inside a loop for the current iteration and continue to the next iteration.
+- "continue" keyword is is used to skip the rest of the code inside a loop for the current iteration and continue to the next iteration.

-"break" keyword is used to terminate the loop or switch statement and transfer control to the statement immediately following the loop or switch.
+- "break" keyword is used to terminate the loop or switch statement and transfer control to the statement immediately following the loop or      switch.

-"default" keyword is used within a "switch" statement to specify the code to be executed if no case matches.
+- "default" keyword is used within a "switch" statement to specify the code to be executed if no case matches.

-"return" keyword is used to exit a function and return a value to the caller
+- "return" keyword is used to exit a function and return a value to the caller.

+Notes:

 1. 'switch`,`case`,`break` and `default` are typically used together.
 2. `while` sets up a loop condition.